 (7) Denial of a change to a LURA;

-(8) Any Department decision that results in the erroneous termination of an Application; and
+(8) Any Department decision that results in the termination of an Application; and

 (9) Any other matter for which an appeal is permitted under this chapter.

 (b) An Applicant or Development Owner may not appeal a decision made regarding an Application filed by or an issue related to another Applicant or Development Owner.